fioprotocol/fio.chronicle/README.md

 For more advanced configuration options review the [Advanced Configuration Options](docs/advanced-config.md).

-Based on the confiuration options above, the config.ini would be as follows;
+Based on the configuration options above, the config.ini would be as follows;
 ```shell
 host = 127.0.0.1
 port = 8080